Your Paranormal

 On the voyage, they also experienced several mysterious readings on the ship's compass, as noted in the ship's log.

 The pilots took the north, marking it [North Star], and found that the compasses northwest a full point [11 and one-quarter degrees]; and the sailors were fearful and depressed and did not say why.
-The Admiral was aware of this and he ordered that the north again be marked when dawn came, and they found that the compasses were correct.
-The cause was that the North Star appeared to move and not the compasses.
+The admiral was aware of this and ordered that the north again be marked when dawn came.
+They found that the compasses were correct.
+The cause was that the North Star appeared to move, not the compasses.

 Bermuda Triangle Location